-The website of a library or organization may be the first point of contact a resident or business has when an issue arises or information is required.
-This chart shows the percentage of libraries and organizations with a website in the community, compared to those in other Connected communities.
+The website of a library or community organization may be the first point of contact a resident or business has when an issue arises or information is required.
+This chart shows the percentage of libraries and organizations in the community that have a website, compared to those in other Connected communities.